cypof/objectfabric/ReadMe.md

 <img class="real-time" src="/images/real-time.png"/>

-This example between Java and JavaScript fetches an array of numbers and adds a callback to listen for changes.
+This example between a Java server and a JavaScript client fetches an array of numbers and adds a callback to listen for changes.
 When server code updates a number, OF represents the change, e.g. "index i = x", and send it.
 On the client, the array is updated and the callback triggers.

 ```
 // JavaScript - Called when ObjectFabric is loaded